Jahfry/SteamOS/keyd.md

    ```

    If one of those steps fails (make commands seem the most likely fail), you may need to start the process from the beginning of the guide.
 But that should work for most updates.

+## 8. Future Plans

+* I would like to make a configurations that only remaps those keys *while playing WoW*, **however:**
+   * [This issue](https://github.com/rvaiya/keyd/issues/525) means that the unpatched 'keyd' can't really do this on the Steam Deck
+   * There is a patch that supposedly fixes it [in this issue](https://github.com/rvaiya/keyd/pull/545) that requires additional patching instructions
+   * I'm also unsure if the method would work for Proton games on the Steam Deck (need to test)